Space & Move Management

 Specifically, there are many ways to use space occupancy data to create a better office space.
 For example, it can help companies:

-• See if the company is underserving departments with regards to office space
+• See if the company is underserving departments with regard to office space.

 Simply put, space occupancy data gives you a birds-eye view of your workplace.
-This provides the insight to see where there’s a discrepancy between resources and need.
-And being able to identify issues before they become actual problems is one of the best ways to future-proof your office.
+This provides the insight to see where there are discrepancies between resources and needs.
+Being able to identify issues before they become actual problems is one of the best ways to future-proof your office.

 “It’s incredibly important for me to be able to check the density of each of our offices in real-time—what’s occupied, what isn’t—because I’m not able to be in every location.
 So when I have a question like “What’s the situation in Tokyo?,” I can go to OfficeSpace and get the answer in seconds.”